ewafula/MetaClassifier/docs/MetaClassifier.md

 ```
 Where:
 * **`merge_dir/`**: this output sub-directory contains results of the sample paired-end (PE) read merging process, including `*_pear.log`: the PEAR merger run logs, `*.assembled.fastq`: the merged overlapping PE reads, `*.discarded.fastq`: discarded erroneous reads, `*.unassembled.forward.fastq`: unmerged forward fragments of PE reads, and `*.unassembled.reverse.fastq`: unmerged reverse fragments of PE reads.
 * **`fasta_dir/`**: this output sub-directory contains the merged overlapping paired-end reads sample FASTA converted from FASTQ format.
-This out directory be used as an input of the `classify_reads.py` script for reruns to optimize classification parameters.
+This out directory can be used as an input of the `classify_reads.py` script for reruns to optimize classification parameters.
 * **`sample1&2/`** this output sub-directories contains results of the each sample's paired-end reads classification process, including `*_vsearch.log`: the reference marker VSEARCH run logs, `*_blast6out.tsv`: the reference marker VSEARCH search results, and `*_rescaled_propotions.tsv`: the identified sample taxonomic composition and taxon read abundance propotions.
-* **`sample.tsv`** this a recreated sample input file for merged sample paired-end reads.
+* **`sample.tsv`** this is a recreated sample input file for merged sample paired-end reads.

 ## Parameters